 TCM describes all the aspects of female reproduction – the organs, the glands and their secretions, and the psyche – in terms of Kidney function, Heart function and the Uterus.

-TCM texts say ‘the Uterus, the Heart and Kidney form the core of reproductive activity’.
+TCM texts say ‘the Uterus, the Heart and Kidney (also Kidney Jing) form the core of reproductive activity’.
 In broad terms, what the doctors in China 2000 years ago were referring to when they described the Kidney Jing is what modern Western medical science refers to as the gametes or eggs and sperm themselves.
-Kidney Yin and Yang include the influence of the hormones (estrogen and progesterone) which regulate the different parts of the cycle.
+Kidney Yin and Yang include the influence of the hormones (estrogen-yin and progesterone-yang) which regulate the different parts of the cycle.

 The Heart encompasses the mind and the activity of the hypothalamus and pituitary, which controls the whole cycle.
 The Uterus describes the arena where all of this happens.
 When we use the term Uterus in a Chinese medicine context it is a translation of the term Bao Gong, which includes all the reproductive organs: uterus, ovaries, fallopian tubes and cervix.

-The pathways or channels, called the Bao Mai (Uterus vessel) and Bao Luo (Uterus channel), provide the means of communication between the Heart, Uterus and Kidneys (Below Fig. 2.3).
+The pathways or channels, called the Bao Mai (Uterus vessel) and Bao Luo (Uterus channel), provide the means of communication between the Heart, Uterus and Kidneys (See chart below).

 It is interesting to note that old Chinese medicine texts describe the Heart as the master controller (the Emperor) of the other organs.
-In the same way, Western medicine often refers to the hypothalamus and the pituitary as the master controllers of other glands in the body.
+TCM also includes the mind (shen) or brain as an extension of the heart.
+In the same way, Western medicine often refers to the hypothalamus and the pituitary as the master controllers of other organs in the body.

 While the Kidneys and the Heart control the processes necessary for female fertility, they are not the only organs or systems necessary for the effective functioning of the menstrual cycle.
-Figure 2.4 shows the relationship between all the body’s Yin organs and the Uterus.
+The below chart shows the relationship between all the body’s organs and the Uterus.

 Chinese medicine perspective on infertility